INCF/nineml-spec/source/serialization.rst

     Holds the namespace of the element as the special attribute xmlns does in XML_.
 @body:
-    Used to differentiate body text from other attributes in JSON_/YAML_ iff there are other attributes.
-Note that if the serial form of an element only contains body text (e.g. :ref:`MathInline`) then this is "flattened" to be the sole value of the element.
+    Used to differentiate body text from other attributes in JSON_/YAML_ and HDF5_ iff there are other attributes (Datasets could technically be used as body elements in HDF5 but they are designed to hold array data not single values).
+Note that for JSON_/YAML_ and HDF5_ if the serial form of an element only contains body text (e.g. :ref:`MathInline`) then this is "flattened" to be the sole value of the element.
 @multiple:
     A HDF_ group that has a @multiple attribute equal to 'true', contains multiple child elements of the given NineML type, which are stored